 A number of different specifications govern the design and manufacture of DOT-113C120W tank cars.
-DOT 113 specification rail tank cars are built to a double pressure- vessel design with the commodity tank (inner vessel) constructed of ASTM A 240/A 240M, Type 304 or 304L stainless steel, and the outer jacket shell (outer vessel) typically constructed of carbon steel.
-The inner vessel is designed with a minimum thickness of 3/16 inch and the outer shell thickness is greater than 7/16 inch.
+4 DOT 113 specification rail tank cars are built to a double vessel design with the commodity tank (inner vessel) constructed to withstand a burst pressure of 300 psig and fabricated of ASTM A 240/A 240M, Type 304 or 304L stainless steel; the outer jacket shell (outer vessel) is typically constructed of carbon steel having a tensile strength greater than 70,000 psig.
+See 49 C.F.R. §§ 179.401-1 and 179.400-8(d), respectively.
+The inner stainless steel vessel is designed with a minimum plate thickness, after forming, of 3/16 inch, and the outer shell thickness, after forming, may not be less than 7/16 inch.
+Additionally, the minimum wall thickness, after forming, of the outer jacket heads may not be less than 1⁄2 inch and must be made from steel specified in §179.16(c) for tank head puncture resistance.
 The rail tank car is manufactured with an insulated annular space holding a vacuum between the two pressure vessels.
 This vacuum area and the insulation on the outer wall of the inner tank significantly reduce the rate of heat transfer from the atmosphere to the liquid inside the tank car, thus minimizing the heating of the cryogenic (i.e., refrigerated) liquid in the tank car while being transported.
-Other safety features incorporated in the tank car include protection systems for the piping between the inner and outer tanks, and pressure relief devices.
+Other safety features of the tank car include protection systems for the piping between the inner and outer tanks, and multiple pressure relief devices.